dhiseesunil/Forecast-Hourly-Bike-Rental-Demand/README.md

    12. count                           number of total rentals

 ## Solution Checker
-solution_checker.xlsx to generate score (RMSLE) of predictions.
+Use solution_checker.xlsx to generate score (RMSLE) of predictions.
 This is an excel sheet where its provided with the timestamp and predictions should have to submitted in the count column.